Cornell-MAE-UG/fa25-portfolio-yl4262/_projects/2025-linear-actuator-design.md

 image: /assets/images/hw-4-portfolio.jpg
 ---

-For Statics and Mechanics of Materials, we were asked to design a mechanism with 3 pin supports, a rigid linear actuator and a bar in a 2D design space of 150cm long and 50 cm tall.
+## Purpose:
+Statics and Mechanics of Materials Project
+Problem:
+Given a 2D design space of 150cm long and 50cm tall, a rigid bar of a fixed length, 3 pin supports of which two need to be mounted on the ground and a linear actuator.
 We were challenged to find the configuration to lift the maximum possible weight to the highest possible height.
-After doing moment and force calculations, this is design I ended up with.